pro3d-space/PRo3D/README.md

 _technological constraints:_

-OS/Runtime: Windows 10 (64bit, v10.0.17763), .NET Standard 2.0 (linux and mac versions are in development)
+OS/Runtime: Windows 10 (64bit, v10.0.17763), .NET Core 3.1 (linux and mac versions are in development)
 Graphics: NVIDIA Kepler Architecture (GTX 6*) or greater

 PRo3D's performance may vary with the size and type of datasets and the selected quality settings for surface rendering.
 PRo3D may as well run on machines beneath the required specification.
 Most of the time, PRo3D also runs on AMD cards, but it is not guaranteed.